redux-saga/redux-saga/README.md

 }
 ```

 In the above example we created an `incrementAsync` Saga to handle all `INCREMENT_ASYNC` actions.
-The Generator function uses
-`yield io.take` to wait asynchronously for the next action.
-The middleware handles action queries from the
+The Generator function uses `yield io.take(action)` to wait asynchronously for the next action.
-Saga by pausing the Generator until an action matching the query happens.
+The middleware handles action queries from the Saga by pausing the Generator until an action matching
+the query happens.
 Then it resumes the Generator with the matching action.

-After receiving the wanted action, the Saga triggers a call to `delay(1000)`, which in our example returns a Promise that will
+After receiving the wanted action, the Saga triggers a call to `delay(1000)`, which in our example
-be resolved after 1 second.
-Again, the middleware will pause the Generator until the yielded promise is resolved.
+returns a Promise that will be resolved after 1 second.
+Again, the middleware will pause the Generator
+until the yielded promise is resolved.

-After the 1s second delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `io.put(action)` method.
-And as for the 2 precedent statements, the Saga is resumed after resolving the result of the action dispatch (which will happen immediately if the redux dispatch function returns a normal value, but maybe later if the dispatch result is a Promise).
+After the 1 second delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `io.put(action)`
+method.
+And as for the 2 precedent statements, the Saga is resumed after resolving the result of the
+action dispatch (which will happen immediately if the Store's dispatch function returns a normal value,
+but may be later if the dispatch result is a Promise).

-The Generator uses an infinite loop `while(true)` which means it will stay alive for all the application lifetime.
+The Generator uses an infinite loop `while(true)` which means it will stay alive for all the application
+lifetime.
 But you can also create Sagas that last only for a limited amount of time.
-For example, the following Saga will wait for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()` action and then finishes.
+For example, the
+following Saga will wait for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()`
+action and then finishes.

+The basic idea, is that you use the `yield` operator every time you want to trigger a Side Effect.
+So
+to be more accurate, A Saga is a Generator function that yields Side Effects, wait for their results
+then resume with the responses.
+Everything you `yield` is considered an Effect: waiting for an action,
+triggering a server request, dispatching an action to the store...

 ```javascript
 function* onBoarding(io) {